saraswathyamjith/saraswathyamjith/README.md

 ## Projects
 ### 👗 Fittd.
 • Created **Fittd.**, a social fashion-sharing app that allows users to post and browse daily outfit of the day's (OOTD's) !.
-The app is available on the App Store.
+The app is available on the App Store.<br>
 [fittdapp.com](http://fittdapp.com) [iOS App Store ](https://apps.apple.com/us/app/fittd/id6504975404)

 ---